 Do different groups of people have different experiences with yoga?

-Much of the research on yoga in the United States has been conducted in populations similar to those among whom yoga is most popular—that is, predominantly female, non-Hispanic white, well-educated people with relatively high incomes.
+Much of the research on yoga in the United States has been conducted in predominantly female, non-Hispanic White, well-educated people with relatively high incomes.
 Other people—particularly members of minority groups and those with lower incomes—have been underrepresented in yoga studies.

 - Differences related to age.
-In one survey, middle-aged people were more likely to be motivated to practice yoga to increase muscle strength or lose weight, while older adults were more likely to be motivated by age-related chronic health issues.
-As mentioned earlier, older people may also be more likely to need treatment for yoga-related injuries.
+In one survey, people age 40 to 54 were more likely to be motivated to practice yoga to increase muscle strength or lose weight, while those age 55 or older were more likely to be motivated by age-related chronic health issues.
+People age 65 and older may be more likely to need treatment for yoga-related injuries.

 - Differences related to sex.
 A study found evidence for differences between men and women in the effects of specific yoga poses on muscles.
-And a study in veterans found preliminary evidence that women might benefit more than men from yoga interventions for chronic back pain.
+A study in veterans found preliminary evidence that women might benefit more than men from yoga interventions for chronic back pain.